blabla1337/skf-flask/cloudformation/README.md

 Click the `Create Stack` button to create a new stack using CloudFormation.

-On the `Select Template` screen, chosoe the JSON file you created in the previous step and click `Next`.
+On the `Select Template` screen, choose the JSON file you created in the previous step and click `Next`.

 Next you'll see the `Specify Details` screen.
 This is where you